spawngrid/seqbind/README.md

 ### Left and Right

-In the matches (such as `A@ = 1`) the side of the match is significant to seqbind.
+In the matches (such as `A@ = 1`) the side of the match is significant to SeqBind.
 Even though in Erlang itself it is not, this agreement allows seqbind to do its job.

 The basic idea is that if you have a sequential binding on the left, its counter will be incremented.
 If it's on the right, the current counter value will be used.